alastairrushworth/minimal-mistakes/_posts/2020-07-11-R-Posts-You-Might-Have-Missed!.md

 resource, and I still read it every week - it does a particularly good job of creating a nicely formatted list broken into content types and topics that were active in the last week.
 However, this doesn’t scratch my itch completely.
-One issue is that it’s not totally automated (AFAIK
-- please correct me if that’s false), and there’s always the risk that something gets excluded.
+One issue is that it’s not totally automated (AFAIK, please correct me if that’s false), and there’s always the risk that something gets excluded.
 Additionally - any news oriented resource focusses on what’s occurred most recently (of course, yeah I know) and by definition excludes older useful resources that keep resurfacing.
 I